 There are some small differences between marriage and Civil Partnerships, in particular:

-A marriage is ended with Decree Absolute.
-A Civil Partnership is ended with a Dissolution Order.
+- a marriage is ended with Decree Absolute, whilst a Civil Partnership is ended with a Dissolution Order; and

 The same property rights, pension benefits and the ability to require parental responsibility for a party’s child.